Lambda-3/Graphene/README.md

 ### Setup of Graphene

-You must have a PyCobalt instance running, it is provided in the `docker-compose-core.yml`.
+For using coreference resolution, you must have a PyCobalt instance running, it is provided in the `docker-compose-core.yml`.
-Start it with `docker-compose -f docker-compose-core.yml`.
+Start it with `docker-compose -f docker-compose-core.yml up`.
 Then create a config file `conf/graphene.conf` pointing to the PyCobalt service:
 ```
 graphene {